 The island has a long stretch of white sandy beach, where most of the resorts are located.
 There are a number of local villages on the island.
 Fishing and tourism are the main sources of income for the locals.

-Malapascua is much less developed than popular tourist spots such as Boracay and Alona Beach.
+Malapascua island is much less developed than popular tourist spots such as Boracay and Alona Beach.
 The island has a friendly, relaxing vibe.
 There are no roads or cars and on the main beach strip; not even motorbikes are allowed.

-Malapascua is mostly visited by divers who flock to the island to swim with the famous Thresher Sharks that surround the area.
+Malapascua island is mostly visited by divers who flock to the island to swim with the famous Thresher Sharks that surround the area.

 How to get to Malapascua Island